-The series also contains some moments of pre-existing classical music.
-Handel’s coronation anthem Zadok the Priest naturally makes an appearance, as does a bit of Offenbach’s Orpheus in the Underworld, in an Episode Six party scene.
+The series also contains some moments of preexisting classical music.
+Handel’s coronation anthem Zadok the Priest naturally makes an appearance, in the coronation scene for Queen Elizabeth II, as does a bit of Offenbach’s Orpheus in the Underworld, in an Episode Six party scene.
 And two climactic moments involve Austro-German composers rather than the English favorites of the monarchy (perhaps appropriate given the German heritage of the House of Windsor?).

-In the following episode, “Act of God,” the great smog of 1952 overtakes London, and Winston Churchill is under fire for not taking action.
+Episode Four, “Act of God,” begins as the great smog of 1952 overtakes London, and Winston Churchill is under fire for not taking action.
 Early in the episode, a team of meteorologists predicts the arrival of the deadly smog (which would claim anywhere from 3,500 to 12,000 lives) while politicians look the other way.
 As the camera peers through a London window up at the nighttime sky, before panning down to a line of billowing smokestacks, the Lacrimosa from Mozart’s Requiem is heard.
 The piece, with its text concerning judgment and mercy, returns later in the episode, providing a thematic bracket after Churchill manages to dodge the bullet.